-The MLS in A Nutshell
+The MLS and Flat Fee MLS in A Nutshell

 If you’re considering selling your home, you likely know about the Multiple Listing Service (MLS).
 Just in case you need a refresher, it’s a database of for sale properties to which only licensed agents and brokers have access.
 This isn’t just any old database, however.
 Actually, there isn’t just one database.
 Around 700 regions across the United States have their own MLS database, all with searchable fields to help agents, brokers, and even buyers find specific properties, property features or their locations.